ArgunHild/argunhild.github.io/_pages/about.md

 #   - /about.html
 ---

 I am a doctoral candidate at the University of Mannheim, primarily working in Behavioral and Experimental economics.
-My research focuses on second-order beliefs (beliefs about beliefs), specifically in charitable giving, gender competition gap, and repugnant markets.
+My research focuses how beliefs as well as beliefs about beliefs shape our behavior.
+Currently, I am working on the topics related to gender differences and charitable giving.